 Clergy abuse and other Church scandals have broken the hearts and trust of Catholics and non-Catholics alike.
-(Geiger, Pew Research Center) Catholics must be a part of the healing and recognizes the need to earn back that trust.
+(Geiger, Pew Research Center) Catholics must be a part of the healing and earn back that trust.
 Clergy, religious and the laity must re-commit to ensuring the sanctity of the Catholic Church.
-As we share the good news of Jesus, we must remember that the memories of disturbing news reports about the Catholic Church are tangible in the minds of many.
+As we share the good news of lesus, we must remember that the memories of disturbing news reports about the Catholic Church are tangible in the minds of many.
 Each of us needs to be an exemplary witness of Christ, and be ready to answer the honest, often difficult, questions about the sins of our Church's leadership.
 From the beginning of the Church, there have been betrayers.
-Jesus had Judas, and the modernday Church has it's own.
-We, like Jesus, must strive to stamp out their evil work and presence in Christ's Church.
+Jesus had Judas, and we have our own in our modern-day Church.
+We, like Jesus must strive to stamp out their evil work and presence in Christ's Church.
 We must commit to understanding by first listening to the outrage of our community.
 We must repent for our sins and those of our leaders.